spanner/radiant-forum-extension/README.md

 ## Bugs

-No doubt.
-Issues in github, please, or for small things an email or github message is fine.
+Very likely.
+[Github issues](http://github.com/spanner/radiant-forum-extension/issues), please, or for little things an email or github message is fine.

 ## Author & Copyright